Sweet Peas - Sowing and Growing

 Depending on the germination rate listed on the packet, sow 1-2 seeds per pot, 5mm deep lightly covered with propagation mix.

-OPTIMAL GERMINATION TEMPERATURE is 10°C. If you are sowing in late autumn or winter, your seed may require additional ambient warmth during the night.
-Be careful with bottom heat, though, as it can overheat!
+OPTIMAL GERMINATION TEMPERATURE is 10°C. Be careful with bottom heat as it can overheat!

-We also have great success, germinating the seed in paper towels in a cool room and immediately after the rootlet breaks out, we transplant into the ready pots.
+We have adopted germinating the seed in paper towels in a cool room and immediately after the rootlet breaks out, we transplant into the ready pots.
 This is extra work but can ensure that no space/resources are wasted.
+Germination usually happens within 5-7 days.
+This has also allowed us to slightly nick or rub any seed that has not germinated with a file, leaving it for an extra few days.
+This has improved the overall germination rate, offering the chance to overcome a seed with a harder outer coating.

 Germination can take 14 - 21 days.
 Throughout this time, keep at the optimum temperature and protect from snails, slugs and mice.